-Guyana is a member of the Caribbean Community (CARICOM).
-Goods traded with fellow CARICOM countries are duty free as long as they satisfy origin rules laid out in the Treaty of Chaguaramas.
+Guyana is a member of the CARICOM.
+Goods traded with fellow CARICOM countries are duty free if they satisfy origin rules laid out in the Treaty of Chaguaramas.

 The CARIFORUM Economic Partnership Agreement (EPA), of which Guyana is a member, grants all CARIFORUM goods, with a temporary exception for rice and sugar, duty-free and quota-free access to the European Union.
-The CARIFORUM region is the first group among African, Caribbean, and Pacific countries to secure a comprehensive EPA with Europe that covers not just goods, but services, investment, and trade related issues, such as innovation and intellectual property.
+The CARIFORUM region is the first group among African, Caribbean, and Pacific countries to secure a comprehensive EPA with Europe that covers not just goods, but services, investment, and trade related issues.

-Guyana has an Economic Partnership Agreement with the European Union (EU) and is a signatory to a number of bilateral trade agreements (e.g., the Guyana–Brazil Partial Scope Agreement, the Guyana–China Trade Agreement, and the Guyana-Venezuela Partial Scope Agreement).
+Guyana has an Economic Partnership Agreement with the European Union (EU) and is a signatory to several bilateral trade agreements (e.g., the Guyana–Brazil Partial Scope Agreement, the Guyana–China Trade Agreement, and the Guyana-Venezuela Partial Scope Agreement).
 These agreements seek to enhance trade in traditional and non-traditional markets.

-Guyana is also a signatory to a number of regional trade agreements (e.g. CARICOM–Colombia Trade, Economic and Technical Cooperation Agreement, CARICOM–Costa Rica Free Trade Agreement, CARICOM–Cuba Free Trade Agreement, CARICOM–Dominican Republic Free Trade Agreement, and CARICOM–Venezuela Trade, Economic, and Technical Cooperation Agreement).
+Guyana is also a signatory to several regional trade agreements (e.g. CARICOM–Colombia Trade, Economic and Technical Cooperation Agreement, CARICOM–Costa Rica Free Trade Agreement, CARICOM–Cuba Free Trade Agreement, CARICOM–Dominican Republic Free Trade Agreement, and CARICOM–Venezuela Trade, Economic, and Technical Cooperation Agreement).